pnarasim/image-server/README.md

 ## Design
 ### HTTP POST requests to "http://localhost:8080/upload"
-- provide the file to be uploaded in the body with a key of "field" and the value is the file to upload
+- provide the file to be uploaded in the body with a key of "file" and the value is the file to upload
 - if the server accepts your request, it will return a HTTP 200 response, with the following JSON text
 ```
 	{